Deep Time Global Change, PKU

 Education:

-2021.9-present, Master, School of Earth and Space Sciences, Peking University, Beijing, China.
+2024.9-present, PhD student, School of Earth and Space Sciences, Peking University, majoring in Paleontology and Stratigraphy.

 Major: Geochemistry